Scott Wilkens

 Senior Counsel, Knight Institute

-Wilkens studied political science and economics at the University of North Carolina at Chapel Hill as a Morehead-Cain Scholar, obtained a Master of Science in international relations at the London School of Economics as a Fulbright Scholar, and received his law degree cum laude from Harvard Law School, where he was an editor of the Harvard Law Review.
-Following law school, Wilkens clerked for the Honorable Raymond C. Fisher of the U.S. Court of Appeals for the Ninth Circuit.
+Wilkens holds a B.A. in political science and economics from the University of North Carolina at Chapel Hill, where he was a Morehead-Cain Scholar, an M.Sc. in international relations from the London School of Economics as a Fulbright Scholar, and a J.D., cum laude, from Harvard Law School, where he was an editor of the Harvard Law Review.
+He clerked for Judge Raymond C. Fisher of the U.S. Court of Appeals for the Ninth Circuit.

 Contact